Barhebraeus: Theology

 Barhebraeus has been described as a "supporter of the validity of a certain theological pluralism".
 Using the framework of Greek patristic and philosophical thought, Barhebraeus discussed traditional Christological issues in his theological correspondence with Catholicos Denha I. Notwithstanding their differences in doctrine, Barhebraeus urged Denha to look beyond the rifts that had long divided their churches as a result of the disputes between Nestorius and Cyril.
 His historical writings draw heavily on the East‑Syrian Chronicle tradition, which demonstrates his willingness to engage with traditions outside his own communion and his scholarly respect for them.

 Scholars differ in interpreting the motivation behind Barhebraeus's ecumenical outlook.
-Herman Teule considers it a sincere expression of theological fraternity and genuine openness toward other Christian denominations; on the other hand, Hidemi Takahashi sees it as partially pragmatic and meant to improve the Christian community's social and political standing during Mongol rule — though not devoid of genuine elements of goodwill and conciliation.
+Herman Teule considers it a sincere expression of theological fraternity and genuine openness toward other Christian denominations; on the other hand, Hidemi Takahashi sees it as pragmatic to a degree and meant to improve the Christian community's social and political standing during Mongol rule—though not devoid of genuine elements of goodwill and conciliation.

 Barhebraeus's works, while rooted in the Syriac literary and poetic tradition, also show a significant interest in Greek philosophy, especially Aristotle's ideas.
 This synthesis is most clearly reflected in his encyclopaedic work "The Cream of Wisdom" (Hewath Hekhmetho).